Genentech Graduate Student Symposium

-Genentech is pleased to share an exciting opportunity for outstanding 4th year Ph.D. graduate students in the fields of organic synthesis, chemical biology, and computational chemistry.
+Genentech is pleased to share an exciting opportunity for outstanding 4th year Ph.D. graduate students from U.S. universities in the fields of organic synthesis, chemical biology, and computational chemistry.

 Our annual Graduate Student Symposium in Chemical Research recognizes promising young scientists while highlighting career opportunities in pharmaceutical research and development.

 The two-day event, held each spring in South San Francisco, CA, is hosted jointly by the departments of Small Molecule Discovery and Process Chemistry.

 Dr. Wendy Young, Senior Vice President, Small Molecule Drug Discovery; Dr. Dan Sutherlin, Vice President, Small Molecule Discovery Chemistry; Dr. Francis Gosselin, Director, Small Molecule Process Chemistry.

 The program provides a valuable and rewarding experience for our distinguished guests, and includes:

 - Research award symposium, including talks from graduate award recipients